The Most Dangeous Man In America

 - Cast:John Dean, Daniel Ellsberg, Patricia Ellsberg, Max Frankel

 - Running time:92 minutes

 - FILMINK rates movies out of $20 - the score indicates the amount we believe a ticket to the movie to be worth

-While the Watergate scandal has become an infamous chapter in American history, The Most Dangerous Man In America details the equally fascinating, but lesser known, events that worked as a precursor to it.
-This feature documentary, expertly assembled by producer/directors Judith Ehrlich and Rick Goldsmith, revisits this pivotal point of history, seamlessly integrating stock footage with new interviews from those involved.
+While the Watergate scandal has become an infamous chapter in American history, The Most Dangerous Man In America details the equally fascinating, but lesser known events that worked as a precursor to it.
+This feature documentary, expertly assembled by producer/directors Judith Ehrlich and Rick Goldsmith, revisits this pivotal point of history, seamlessly integrating stock footage with new interviews of those involved.

-The film follows Daniel Ellsberg, a high ranking government worker who became disturbed by the government's ongoing blatant lies to the public, as well as the scarring nature of The Vietnam War and the human injustice that accompanied it, and subsequently leaked the truth to the press in an act of defiance.
+The film follows Daniel Ellsberg, a high ranking government worker who became disturbed by the government's ongoing blatant lies to the public, the trivial nature of the war and the human injustice that accompanied it, and subsequently leaked the truth to the press in an act of defiance.
 It's a surprise that such an incredible story hasn't been told before in cinema, and the film takes full advantage of the story imbuing it with all the suspense of a thriller and raises important moral questions for the audience to consider.

-The film's major strength lies in its ability to humanise those involved by expertly detailing the events with genuinely shocking and comprehensive video footage, plus interviews and audio of President Nixon's verbalised brutal war mentality.
-Ellsberg, as well as his family and colleagues, are shown in personal detail, and the film goes beyond the "what happened" approach and examines why these brave people stood up to the US government.
-A real intimacy is established between these people, which gives the film a much needed emotional kick.
+The film's strength lies in its ability to humanise those involved by expertly detailing the events with genuinely shocking and comprehensive video footage, plus interviews and audio of Nixon's verbalised brutal war mentality.
+Ellsberg, as well as his family and colleagues are shown in personal detail, and the film goes beyond the ‘what happened' and examines why these brave people stood up to the US Government.
+A real intimacy is established between these people, and for these people.